rise8-us/delivery-playbooks/docs/content/practices/domain-driven-design.md

 #### Domain Modeling / Bounded Contexts
-**TLDR: make your code abstractions mimic the business structure/objects and how the business does work**
+**Design code abstractions to closely mirror the business's organizational structure, objects, and operational workflows**

 * Explicit boundaries that define where specific models and terms apply
 * Helps manage complexity by dividing large systems into smaller, manageable contexts